lukaskratzel/ba/content/proposal/objective.typ

 = Objective

-// TODO: Objectives should be described in two paragrpahs instead of one.
-// The total length shouuld not increase as a result of this change, as I'm currently at the
-// page limit for my proposal already.
 This thesis aims to design, implement, and evaluate a comprehensive scaling API for cloud-based IDE deployments in educational platforms.
 Building upon Theia Cloud's existing infrastructure, the work will address the identified challenges through four